open-telemetry/opentelemetry-specification/oteps/0006-sampling.md

  * `SpanKind`
  * Initial set of `Attributes` for the `Span` being constructed

-It produces as an output called `SamplingResult`:
+It produces an output called `SamplingResult` that includes:
  * A `SamplingDecision` enum [`NOT_RECORD`, `RECORD`, `RECORD_AND_PROPAGATE`].
  * A set of span Attributes that will also be added to the `Span`.
    * These attributes will be added after the initial set of `Attributes`.